jon-j-warren/fantasy-hockey/README.md

   Council - a commitee consisting of the top 3 historical winners in our league.
   Please see the [Hall of Fame](#hall-of-fame) for the list of people sitting in The Council.
 In order to veto a trade, The Council must vote at least 2-1 in favour of a veto.
-In the event that 2 members of The Council are participating in a trade, then the commissioner will be called upon alongside the other member of The Council to review the trade.
-In the event that the commissioner already sits on The Council, then the historical 4th place team from the Hall of Fame will be called upon to vote.
+In the event that a member of The Council is participating in a trade, then the historical 4th placed team from the Hall of Fame will be called upon to vote.
+In the event that 2 members of The Council are participating in a trade, then the historical 5th placed team from the Hall of Fame will also be called upon to vote.
 * Playoffs start week 23 and will involve the top 8 teams in the league
 * Playoff tie-breakers are awarded to the higher seed from the regular season
 * There will be four divisions to which everyone will be assigned, but